YatiVijay/web-scraping/README.md

 # web-scraping
-automate and fetching data into the csv files sites:-
+Automate and fetching data into the csv files

+Sites:-
 1. worldometers(covid)
 2. bookchor(books)
-Usning selemim and beautiful soup library
+Usning selenium and beautiful soup library